verement/etamoo/README.md

 Important!
 ==========

-**This is experimental and (currently) incomplete software.
-It is not yet fully usable, although with further development it is hoped that it soon will be.**
+**This is experimental software.
+While it is now mostly functional, it is not yet fully complete.**

-_At present, the code will load a database and listen for network connections.
-You can connect using `telnet` or your favorite MUD client and interact with the MOO environment, however no changes to the database will be saved, and a few other features have also yet to be implemented._
+_Until such time as the EtaMOO database format is well tested and considered stable, please make and keep LambdaMOO-format backup copies of your EtaMOO databases._

 About
 =====